 - Create – and stick to – an exercise routine.
 Physical activity strengthens the heart, lungs, and muscles while boosting appetite, mood, and general outlook on life.

 - Skip the naps.
 This is certainly difficult for a senior with chronic fatigue, but avoiding naps, especially later in the afternoon, will help promote a better night’s sleep.

 - Stop smoking.
 Smoking can cause a variety of medical issues that diminish energy levels.
 The doctor can help with an older adult’s nicotine addiction as needed.

 - Seek counseling.
 Talking through life’s difficulties with a professional therapist is a good way to alleviate stress, often resulting in much better sleep patterns.
 The therapist can also recommend calming techniques such as mindfulness, meditation, prayer, or deep breathing exercises your loved one can do at home.

 It is also helpful to understand that the foods an older adult regularly consumes can play a major role in fatigue levels.
 Alicia Arbaje, MD, MPH, a geriatrician at Johns Hopkins, says, “Packaged, processed foods tend to make you feel sluggish and heavy.”
 Fresh, whole foods are best, along with those containing vitamin B12, found in animal proteins and nondairy fortified milks.

-Let At-Home Care Company, serving Ames and the surrounding areas, help a senior you love with chronic fatigue.
+Let At-Home Care Company, provider of independent living home care in Ames and the surrounding areas, help a senior you love manage chronic fatigue.
 We can ensure medications are being taken correctly, provide motivation to stay physically active, and offer friendly companionship along the way.
 Email us for a free in-home consultation at (515) 292-2650 to discover more about how our services can provide a sunnier outlook on life for seniors at home.
 To learn about each of the communities where we provide outstanding home care services, please visit our Service Area page.